Jmendoza54/itj-codding/README.md

 php artisan serve
 ```

-## Opne other terminal ang go again to the folder, them run this command to get the Assigment Address for all the Drivers
+## Open other terminal ang go again to the folder, them run this command to get the Assigment Address for all the Drivers

 ```
 php artisan app:assign-routes